Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Turners Beach - Forth SA2 has an income below the national average.
-The median income is $49,452 and the average income is $58,419.
-In comparison, Rest of Tas.'s median income is $49,689 with an average income of $59,358.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Turners Beach - Forth SA2 has an income below the national average.
+The median income is $49,452 while the average income stands at $58,419.
+This contrasts with Rest of Tas.'s figures where the median income is $49,689 and the average income is $59,358.
 Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates for Turners Beach - Forth would be approximately $54,199 (median) and $64,027 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Turners Beach - Forth rank modestly, between the 40th and 41st percentiles.
-Income distribution shows that the $1,500 - 2,999 bracket dominates with 33.9% of residents (1,263 people), consistent with broader trends across the broader area showing 28.5% in the same category.
-Housing costs are manageable with 89.8% retained, however disposable income is below average at the 47th percentile and the area's SEIFA income ranking places it in the 5th decile.
+Census data reveals that household, family and personal incomes in Turners Beach - Forth rank modestly, between the 40th and 41st percentiles.
+Distribution data shows that the $1,500 - 2,999 income bracket dominates with 33.9% of residents (1,268 people), consistent with broader trends across the area showing 28.5% in the same category.
+Housing costs are manageable with 89.8% retained, though disposable income sits below average at the 47th percentile and the area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income